F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/packet_ordering.rst

 .. code-block:: console

-    ./packet_ordering [EAL options] -- -p PORTMASK [--disable-reorder] [--insight-worker]
+    ./<build_dir>/examples/dpdk-packet_ordering [EAL options] -- -p PORTMASK /
+    [--disable-reorder] [--insight-worker]

 The -c EAL CPU_COREMASK option has to contain at least 3 CPU cores.
-The first CPU core in the core mask is the master core and would be assigned to RX core, the last to TX core and the rest to Worker cores.
+The first CPU core in the core mask is the main core and would be assigned to RX core, the last to TX core and the rest to Worker cores.

 The PORTMASK parameter must contain either 1 or even enabled port numbers.